 - 2 cloves garlic, minced

-Add 1/2 tablespoon oil to wok and heat over medium-low heat.
+- Add 1/2 tablespoon oil to wok or skillet and heat over medium-low heat.
 Add sliced garlic and saute about 3 minutes, until golden brown.
 Watch carefully, so garlic does not burn.
 Remove garlic and set aside.
 Add onions, and saute about 5 minutes, until golden.
 Remove onions and add to garlic.